mozilla-iam/cis/docs/rfcs/UserProfilesv2.md

 7. An RP wants to strongly verify that the profile data it's consuming has not been modified anywhere in the IAM pipeline and represent what the publisher initially asserted.

+## Possible corresponding API

+### Classification scope

+**Scopes**: `classification:public`, `classification:staff`, `classification:workgroup`, `classification:individual`

+Only returns fields which `metadata.classification` matches the corresponding scope, regardless of ANY other scopes.
+Defaults to `classification:public` regardless of the scope selection (i.e. including `classification:public` is optional for the API caller)

+### Publisher Authority scope

+**Scopes**: `authority:mozilliansorg`, `authority:auth0`, `authority:hris`, `authority:ldap`

+Only authorized for specific publishers.
+Generally only one type of publisher is allowed one of these scopes (i.e. LDAP cannot be authorized both `authority:auth0` and `authority:ldap` for example).
+However, a single publisher may have multiple, separate pieces of code accessing the API with different tokens and scopes, yet the same `authority` specific scope (i.e. Mozillians.org may have 3 `client_id` accessing the authorizer with the same `authority:mozilliansorg` scope).

+### Endpoints

+- GET,PATCH,PUT,DELETE /v2/{user_id}
+- GET,PATCH,PUT,DELETE  /v2/{primaryEmail}

+Equivalent endpoints returning raw profile information.

+**Scopes**:
+- `read:fullprofile`: supports GET.
+Entire profile access (minus whatever classification scope is selected)
+- `read:profile`: supports GET.
+Minimal profile access (see below for a minimal profile example)
+- `write:fullprofile`: supports PUT.
+Can post a new, non-existing user profile.
+Works for all fields.
+- `write:profile`: supports PATCH.
+Can update an existing user profile.
+Note that this scope does not guarantee success, if you fail `signature` verification or `authority` validation.
+Otherwise works for any field.

+Additional, role-specific `write:` and `read:` may be added in the future.

+Example minimal profile fields:

+- `user_id`
+- `primaryEmail`
+- `identities.*`
+- `firstName`
+- `lastName`
+- `picture`
+- `lastModified`
+- `accessInformation.{mozilliansorg.*, ldap.*, hris.*}` Do note again that this does not include fields that are not cleared by the classification scope check.

+See also the rendered Auth0 OIDC minimal profile further down this document.

+- GET /v2/connection/{primaryEmail}

+**Scopes**: None required.

+Returns valid connection methods for the user.

 ## Profile proposal

 **Main changes**